shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/parent-intercept.md

 ### Test issues ###

+* Assertion: mSuspendCount > 0, ChannelEventQueue.cpp:67
+  * test: bc7: browser/base/content/test/general/browser_bug676619.js
+  * analysis:
+    * in at least one case, dies when trying to use the id=link2 video.ogg with download attribute but no filename.
+    * This is the ExternalHelperAppChild::DivertToParent() code path, as also indicated by the log entry for SetApplyConversion from that method's call to MaybeApplyDecodingForExtension();
 * wpt linux opt 2 /fetch/api/redirect/redirect-count.html
   * context
     * "Redirect 308 21 times - Test timed out"